feluxe/cmdi/README.md

 ```

-### Redirect ouput of functions that run subprocesses or C code.
+### Redirect output of functions that run subprocesses or external/foreign/C code.

-If you want to redirect the ouput of a function that runs a subprocess or calls C code, you have to use a `Pipe` with the argument `dup=True`.
+If you want to redirect the output of a function that runs a subprocess or calls foreign code, you have to use a `Pipe` with the argument `dup=True`.
 This will catch the output of stdout/stderr at a lower level (by duping file descriptors):

 ```python
 import subprocess